696-eth/evmavericks-weekly/README.md

 1. ZombieBP started biweekly watercooler Monday voice chats!
 Next one is on 23rd at 3PM PST/12AM CET.

-1. Interweaver shares a job opportunity for Lighthouse stackers activy in the community - https://github.com/sigp/positions-vacant/blob/master/lighthouse-support.md
+1. interweaver shares a job opportunity for Lighthouse stackers activy in the community - https://github.com/sigp/positions-vacant/blob/master/lighthouse-support.md

-1. roar-y and treebeard share that our artists have an opportunity to collaborate with FakeRareDecal team on creating a Lion's version of Deca logo.
+1. [roar-y and treebeard share that our artists have an opportunity to collaborate with FakeRareDecal team on creating a Lion's version of Deca logo](https://i.imgur.com/lUs6pGe.png).
 Intersted?
 Join in #creators!
-[EVMavericks-weekly-5](https://i.imgur.com/lUs6pGe.png)
+[1]

 1. Join: Wed Jan 18, 8am (PST) 4pm (UTC) set for our next live panel AMA with the team behind Influence a space strategy MMO game built on ethereum.